Tailscale Setup

 login.tailscale.comon port 443. - Some corporate networks block UDP traffic that Tailscale uses for direct connections.
 Tailscale will fall back to relay servers (DERP), which may be slower but still work.

-Dashboard returns 403
+Crow's Nest returns 403

-The dashboard network check automatically allows localhost, RFC 1918 private ranges, and Tailscale's CGNAT range (100.64.0.0/10).
-There is no configurable IP allowlist — these ranges are hardcoded.
+The Crow's Nest network check automatically allows localhost, RFC 1918 private ranges, and Tailscale's CGNAT range (100.64.0.0/10).

-If you need to allow access from outside these ranges, set CROW_DASHBOARD_PUBLIC=true in your .env file.
-This disables the network check entirely, so only use it if you have other access controls in place (e.g., a reverse proxy with authentication).
+CROW_ALLOWED_IPS=203.0.113.50,198.51.100.0/24Alternatively, set CROW_DASHBOARD_PUBLIC=true to disable the network check entirely.
+Only use this if you have other access controls in place (e.g., a reverse proxy with authentication).

 Tailscale not starting on boot